iotexproject/halogrants/rfp-proposals/rfp-proposal-chrome-extension-wallet.md

 # Project Description

-This project will enable users transfer tokens and connect to DApps via the chrome extension.
+This project will enable users to transfer tokens and connect to DApps via the chrome extension.

 ## Deliverables